jacoblbarr/eletter_new-slogan/doc.md

 Making A Difference - Building Websites

-We have a new slogan.
+iRapture.com has a new slogan.
 Our new slogan is "Making a difference - building websites"!

-It is based on why we our passionate about our work.
+It is based on why we are filled with great passion for our work.

-We have an opportunity with each project to be a blessing to someone.
+With each project, an opportunity to make a difference is present.

 We want to make a difference with you!